sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/disaster_recovery_process.md

 mi2 instance check --slug $SLUG -e $ENVIRONMENT pods-health curl -sSL --fail https://$SLUG.sourcegraph.com/sign-in -i
 ```

+> Below steps are optional, they should be performed only if CloudSQL disk was lost.

 - restore backup in different zone